huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_role_assignment.md

 # huaweicloud_identity_role_assignment

 Manages a Role assignment within group on HuaweiCloud IAM Service.
-This is an alternative to `huaweicloud_identity_role_assignment_v3`

 Note: You *must* have admin privileges in your HuaweiCloud cloud to use this resource.